tmychow/tmychow.github.io/_posts/2020-07-02-growth-a-primer-in-three-parts.md

 > What did the Malthusian trap persist for so long?
 Why did the Industrial Revolution allow an escape?
 Why was there a Great Divergence?

-In [Part I]({% post_url 2020-07-10-a-primer-on-economic-growth-part-I %}), we will look at some basic theoretical models of economic growth.
+In [Part I]({% post_url 2020-07-10-a-primer-on-economic-growth-part-I %}), we will look at some basic theoretical models that describe economic growth.

-In Part II, we will look at the 'big history' reasons as to why countries are able to grow their factors of production and improve their productivity.
-This involves examining the institutional theory of growth, as well as dealing with its critiques, which relate to the role of history, geography, culture or just plain luck.
+In Part II, we will look at the 'big history' reasons as to why countries are able to grow their factors of production and improve their productivity - that is, the fundamental rather than proximate explanation for growth.

-Finally, we will return to these big questions in Part III, applying this extensive theoretical framework to explain the Industrial Revolution and why it occurred in England.
+Finally, we will return to these big questions in Part III, applying the framework we will have established to explain the Industrial Revolution and why it occurred in England.